-The GBSI BioPolicy Summit is an annual forum to discuss science policy.
-Many issues and decisions that arise in biomedical research need to be discussed among all stakeholders in order to enact industry wide policies, and the BioPolicy Summit is that forum.
+The GBSI BioPolicy Summit is an annual forum to discuss the many issues that arise in biomedical research which need to be discussed among all stakeholders in order to enact industry wide policies.

 Leaders from academia, government agencies, industry, patient advocacy groups, publishing, and the funding community joined together to discuss new policies and best practices to fuel the development of life-saving treatments.
 It featured an interactive panel discussion that was moderated by Richard Harris, NPR Science Correspondent, who also led a question-and-answer session about how new policies and best practices will promote breakthroughs in cancer research.